-WHY DO EVIL EXIST?
+WHY DOES EVIL EXISTS?

 Observing the world scenario, we can see humanity immersed in a process of continuous suffering.
 There are famines and wars in different regions of the planet afflicting population masses.
 Occasionally, natural disasters take the lives of thousands of people.
 Man himself afflicts his fellow man in interpersonal relationships.
 These question then comes to us: "Since God is good, and having done all good things, where does evil come from?"